 No. There are two types of joint design for ductile iron, Tyton® and Fastite®.
 You should verify the manufacturer of the pipe and use gaskets provided by the manufacturer.

 How much deflection is allowed for ductile iron per joint?

 The allowable defection varies from 2 to 5 degrees depending on the size and type of joint used.
-See our deflection charts for more information.
+See our deflection charts for more information by clicking here.